|

 In 1981, their elder daughter Ruth was diagnosed as having Spinal Muscular Atrophy, a

 As the medical advice was that this was a purely physical disability, Dan and Lou were determined to help Ruth to make the most of her intellectual abilities and socialise in a normal way with able-bodied children.
 They realized instinctively that this would mean making her mobile somehow.
 The doctor who diagnosed her condition set the seed in Dan's mind by saying she would "need wheels".
 At that time, there was nothing available for children under school age, and Ruth was only seventeen months old.
-Dan set about using his engineering skills and contacts to make her a wheelchair from which she could reach as many surfaces as possible, from floor level to highchair height, and in which she could play with ablebodied children.
+Dan set about using his engineering skills and contacts to make her a powerchair from which she could reach as many surfaces as possible, from floor level to highchair height, and in which she could play with ablebodied children.
 This he achieved with help from Cambridge Consultants Ltd, for whom he had worked as a design engineer at the beginning of his career.
 Within ten weeks, Ruth was testing the unclad chassis of the chair which later became known affectionately as the "Yellow Peril".

 Other families saw Ruth in her chair and asked where they could get one for their children.
 This led to the formation of Everaids Ltd and the design of the Turbo.
 When it came on the market in 1984, the Turbo was the pioneering form of indoor-outdoor powered mobility for very young children, with elevating seat, simple programmable controls, and the option of standing to drive.
 It was designed for use by children from 12 months of age, to allow them to play and participate in normal life as actively as possible.
 It has given hundreds of children with disabilities across the world the early independence necessary to develop social skills and a positive attitude to themselves and their abilities.
 Many have been able to integrate more easily into mainstream schools, higher education and the workplace, because of the access and wider life experience their Turbo has given them.
 Other older, more severely affected children managed a powerchair for the very first time because of the individual care given to seating, programming and special controls by the Everaids team.

-Ruth's Dragon has carried her through GCSEs, A levels, a law degree and a postgraduate legal practice course.
+Ruth's Dragon carried her through GCSEs, A levels, a law degree and a postgraduate legal practice course.
 She is able to drive a car because of it.
 The other two users have also succeeded in gaining degrees.
-One is going on to postgraduate study, and the other is a secondary school teacher.
-Since July 2003 Ruth has been testing modifications which are critical to the Dragon Mark II, which will be available shortly.
-Eight years of continuous support and improvement of the three prototype Dragons have persuaded Dan to offer it more widely.
+One now has a doctorate, and the other spent some time as a secondary school teacher.
+In July 2003 Ruth started testing modifications to the design which were critical to the Dragon Mark II, which became available in 2005.
+Eight years of continuous support and improvement of the three prototype Dragons had persuaded Dan to offer it more widely.
 The Dragon is mainly aimed at school age, teenage or lightweight adult users (up to 12 stone/75 kg), though it is useable by younger children.
-Dan's next project will be to go back to the family's original mission and develop an even more compact version for pre-school children, to be called the Dragonfly.
-But he is also conscious of interest from heavier adults looking for something more sporty and hopes to apply the same technology to their needs too.
-Potential test drivers are invited to volunteer, and add their input to the continuing story!
+Dan's next project was to go back to the family's original mission and develop an even more compact version for pre-school children, called the SnapDragon.
+This power-chair is based on many of the component parts of the Dragon; it can even be upgraded to a Dragon if the user's growth should require it.
+Importantly, however, the size of the SnapDragon suits users down to twelve months of age without overwhelming them; the purpose being to "See the person, not the chair".
+Dragonmobility Ltd was founded in 2005, and is the manufacturer of Dragons and SnapDragons

-© Dan Everard Partnership 2003-2004 |
+© Dan Everard Partnership 2003-2013 |

-design: MWS @ DEP
+design: MWS @ DEP |